Nat Pinkerton in the Fight

 Nat Pinkerton in the Fight (Nat Pinkerton im Kampf) is a 1920 German film directed by Wolfgang Neff and featuring Béla Lugosi.
-The film was released in two parts, Das Ende des Artisten Bartolini (1920) and Diebesfallen (1921).
+The film was released in two parts, Das Ende des Artisten Bartolini (The End of the Artist Bartolini) (1920) and Diebesfallen (Booby Trap) (1921).

 Nat Pinkerton was a character which appeared in the German dime novel Nat Pinkerton, der König der Detectivs published between 1907 and 1915.
-It was a detective and highly popular in Europe in the 1910s and the 1920s.
+It was a detective series and was highly popular in Europe in the 1910s and the 1920s.